Rent Burden

 Dashboard-City Average

-Why do we measure rent buden?
+Why do we measure rent burden?

-Housing quality and housing affordability can influence health and well-being.1,2Research has shown that unaffordable housing can put households at risk forpoor physical and mental health.
+Housing quality and housing affordability can influence health and well-being.1,2Research has shown that unaffordable housing can put households at risk for poor physical and mental health.
 For example, households spending more than 30% of their income on rent have fewer resources for health care, utilities, healthy food, and transportation.1,3 Rent burden and its associated stress are also linked with poor mental health, particularly anxiety and depression.3,4

 Extreme rental costs have a disproportionate impact on some areas of the U.S. and on certain populations.
 People living on the east and west coasts and in urban areas are known to face greater rent burdens, although excessive rental costs are concerns in rural as well as suburban areas.5,6 Measuring rent burden can also inform interventions aimed at increasing racial equity.
 Families living with low incomes are more likely to experience rent burden, and Black and Hispanic Americans are disproportionately impacted.5,6,7 Black and Hispanic Americans are also more likely to rent (as opposed to owning homes) as compared to White Americans.7